wandb/examples/README.md

 ### Never lose your progress again.
 Save everything you need to compare and reproduce models — architecture, hyperparameters, weights, model predictions, GPU usage, git commits, and even datasets — in 5 minutes.
 W&B is free for personal use and academic projects, and it's easy to get started.

-# Simple Integration for any framework
+# Simple integration with any framework
 Install wandb library and login:
 ```
 pip install wandb